LorneWhiteway/lfi_project/README.md

 pkdgrav3 requires an input file containing a transfer function (to specify the initial power spectrum).
 Such files can be created using the Python module [nbodykit](https://nbodykit.readthedocs.io/en/latest/index.html).

-For now, transfer functions go in the `data` subdirectory.
-If you add a new transfer function then update the README file in the `data` subdirectory.
-(In the future this will be changed so that the transfer function will be in the same directory as the control file.)
+The script 'utility.py' has a function called 'make_specific_cosmology_transfer_function' that may be used to create transfer function files.

-LW is in the process of amending and documenting the (existing) code that creates transfer functions.
+We are currently putting transfer function files in the same directory as the control file for that run.

 ### nbodykit on splinter